 The 3-3-3 Packing Method

 Pack three tops, three bottoms, as well as three pairs of shoes.
 Choose items that mix and match easily.
-This keeps luggage light while still giving you outfit options.
+This keeps luggage light while still giving you several outfit options.

 Layering Essentials